neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

     "output_filename": "special",
     "reference_date": "20220528",
     "top_text": "This will be printed prominently near the top of the timetable: should be used for special notes for this particular timetable or these particular trains.
 Used for merged/split trains."
- }
+    "key_on_right": "If present, put the symbol key on the right instead of under the timetable (for long timetables)" }

 reference_date is critically important and is required unless passed at the command line.